 The result?
 Highly skilled and confident graduates, above-average first-time and national board-passage rates, and a strong record of placement in medical fellowships of choice.

-Throughout their experience in the training program, our residents are given extensive hands-on training, clinical decision-making support and numerous opportunities to take ownership of patient care.
+Program Director Mona Hanna-Attisha said that throughout their experience in the training program, residents are given extensive hands-on training, clinical decision-making support and numerous opportunities to take ownership of patient care.
 Pediatric residents are not held at arm’s length; rather, they learn how to work independently in a highly supportive atmosphere of professional respect.
 With this in mind, we seek residency applicants who thrive in a team environment, are rigorous thinkers, and are committed to the care of children and adolescents.